List of equipment of the Kosovo Security Force

 The equipment currently in use with the Kosovo Security Force includes small arms, combat vehicles, drones, light artillery and transport vehicles.
-Its main mission is the defense of the independence, sovereignty and territorial integrity of Kosovo, military support for civilian authorities, and participation in international peacekeeping operations.
-The Kosovo Security Force is currently in the final stage of its process of transitioning into the Kosovo Armed Forces and it is currently building its combat capabilities with support by NATO members, with the goal of the Force being interoperationable with NATO.
+Its main mission is the defence of the independence, sovereignty and territorial integrity of Kosovo, military support for civilian authorities, and participation in international peacekeeping operations.
+The Kosovo Security Force is currently in the final stage of its process of transitioning into the Kosovo Armed Forces and it is currently building its combat capabilities with support by NATO members, with the goal of the Force being inter-operationable with NATO.